NeatChain/neatchain.github.com/README.md

+The reason as well as the goal why I am developing this framework, sortof,  is to enable a wide range of developers (from junior to senior) develop clean, testable, well tought of code ( as I bring utility of some design patterns closer) while also bringing some ease to refactoring legacy codes.
+I also intend to introduce, in the process, another angle to implementing dependency injection.
+Hopefully, with this, you can get started in no time writing clean code.

+All suggestions are welcomed.

+You can request a feature to be added, or contribute (have some tests to back it up :) )

+Thank you.

+Sam.

 (This documentation will be updated soon to the lattest version of neatchain. feel free to check out the updated tests here :  https://github.com/NeatChain/dev/blob/master/NeatChain.Tests/When_a_chain_is_created.cs and here: https://github.com/NeatChain/dev/blob/master/NeatChain.Tests/when_Number1Handler_is_run_outside_the_usual_pileline.cs )

 NeatChain